laritse/Capstone_Project/Data Cleansing.md

 Datasets were split in different tables.
 In order to work with all, it was required to append tables together to have all data in one table.
-The query statement below was used to join all tables, excluding columns not crucial for analysis.
+The query statement below was used to join all tables whilst excluding columns not crucial for analysis.

 ```sql